-From onions to cucumbers, your fridge is bursting with ingredients that can cut through grease and make quick work of grubby walls.
+From onions to cucumbers, your fridge and pantry is bursting with ingredients that can cut through grease and make quick work of grubby walls.

 Natural cleaning hacks for an eco-friendly home

 They might not be the best smelling cleaning solution, however, onions are ideal for tackling burn marks in an oven or cooker.
 Onions contain enzymes that react with oxygen to create an acid that can dissolve grease.
 Gently heat half and onion, and rub the cut side over the marks and see for yourself.

 Sweet smelling and a very effective mild bleach, lemons have citric acid that cuts through grease and limescale.
 To get a kitchen tap or drying board looking like new, wipe over with half a lemon.
 Leave for about 5-15 minutes for the citric acid to work its magic, then rinse off.

 They’re not just for salads.
 Try rubbing the skin of a cucumber on walls to remove crayon marks.
 You can also clean your bathroom mirror with the juice to stop it fogging up when you shower.